sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 The `T` vs. `Task[T]` type difference has this implication: a setting can't depend on a task, because a setting is evaluated only once on project load and is not re-run.
-More on this in
-[more kinds of setting][More-About-Settings], coming up soon.
+More on this in [task graph][Task-Graph], coming up soon.

 ### Keys in sbt shell